traefik/traefik/docs/content/providers/kubernetes-ingress.md

 --providers.kubernetesingress.token=mytoken
 ```

-Bearer token used for the Kubernetes client configuration.

 ### `certAuthFilePath`

-_Optional, Default=empty_
+_Optional, Default=""_

+Path to the certificate authority file.
+Used for the Kubernetes client configuration.

 ```toml tab="File (TOML)"
 [providers.kubernetesIngress]